X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA05rotation.md

 ![Canon Rotation](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/2DXNA05Cannons01.jpg?raw=true)

-In the upper case, the cannon is rendered with the top-left corner as origin.
+In the upper case, the cannon is rendered with the top-left corner as the origin.
 Now when we would apply a rotation to the cannon, such as in the upper-right image, the cannon would be rotated around this origin point.
 Now imagine the cannon is rotated over 90 degrees as in the upper-right image, and the cannon would be totally outside the carriage!

 What we need to do is specify the origin point in the center of rotation, which is the one point that should remain fixed while being rotated.
 This point is illustrated by the blue dot in the bottom part of the image.
 Now when the cannon is rotated over 90 degrees, the result would be much nicer, as shown in the bottom-right image.